RakibulRanak/github-stats_apache-crawler/activity_stats/README.md

-# Generate activity statistics from all the gitHub repositories of an User.
+# Generate activity statistics from all the github repositories of an user.

 The stats includes - Total and median number of commits, stars, contributors, branches, tags, forks, releases, closed issues, and environments.
-GitHub API is used to perform this task.
+Github API is used to perform this task.

-## Instruction to Run the project
+## Instruction to run the project

 - Install pip (if not already installed)
 - Install the following libraries :